purbeshmitra/SOLOgenBench/README.md

 ### How to Use

 1. Run `sgb_generation.py` to generate the prompt, which will be available at `sgb_input.txt`.
-2. This prompt contains instruction along with the generated word list and can be directly fed to LLM for generating a response.
+2. This prompt contains instructions along with the generated word list and can be directly fed to LLM for generating a response.
 3. Copy and paste the LLM generated response to `sgb_response.txt`.
 4. Run `sgb_eval.py` for getting the evaluation score.